open-spaced-repetition/srs-benchmark/README.md

 ### Data Split

 In the FSRS benchmark, we use a tool called TimeSeriesSplit.
-This is part of the sklearn library used for machine learning.
-The tool helps us split the data by time—older reviews are used for training, and newer reviews for testing.
-That way, we don't accidentally cheat by giving the algorithm future info it shouldn't have.
+This is part of the [sklearn](https://scikit-learn.org/) library used for machine learning.
+The tool helps us split the data by time—older reviews are used for training and newer reviews for testing.
+That way, we don't accidentally cheat by giving the algorithm future information it shouldn't have.
 In practice, we use past study sessions to predict future ones.
 This makes TimeSeriesSplit a good fit for our benchmark.

 Note: TimeSeriesSplit will remove the first split from evaluation.
 This is because the first split is used for training, and we don't want to evaluate the algorithm on the same data it was trained on.